Skip to main content

 Hormones serve as the body’s internal messaging service, guiding countless biological processes.

-The operates through sophisticated feedback loops, much like a finely tuned thermostat.
+The endocrine system operates through sophisticated feedback loops, much like a finely tuned thermostat.
 When hormone levels drop below a certain threshold, the brain signals the relevant gland to produce more.
 Conversely, when levels rise too high, production is suppressed.
 This constant calibration aims to maintain physiological equilibrium.

 However, various factors can disrupt this balance, including the natural progression of age, chronic stress, environmental exposures, and lifestyle choices.
 These disruptions can lead to conditions where the body either produces too little of a necessary hormone or struggles to process it effectively.